shubhamsinha21/NextJs-Learning-Practicals/README.md

 Q) components based on rendering - server & client
 Q) client vs server
-Q) can we use both ? - yes, ui reld on client side && data fetch and server side on server
+Q) can we use both ? > yes, ui reld on client side && data fetch and server side on server
 Q) brower api - client side

 ##Chapter-6 Routing - #########

 Q) pattern for creating page in next js - src/folder_name/page.js (localhost:3000/login/page.js)

-Q) do we need to install any package for routing in next js - no , we have automatic routuing in next js .. which is based on file system routing
+Q) do we need to install any package for routing in next js - no , we have automatic routuing in next js .. which is based on file system routing.